Efficiency corrections for factorial moments and cumulants of overlapping sets of particles: Acknowledgments

 \section{Acknowledgments}

 We acknowledge fruitful discussions with Arghya Chatterjee and Dmytro Oliinychenko.
+We also thank Masakiyo Kitazawa for constructive comments.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under contract number DE-AC02-05CH11231.
 The work of V.V. received support through the Feodor Lynen program of the Alexander von Humboldt foundation.

 Here we present a more elegant and efficient way of relating the measured factorial moments, $\ff{i,j}{\npm,\qpm}$ with those of the true distribution, $\FF{i,j}{\Np,\qp}$.
 We again restrict ourselves to the specific case of protons and positive charges noting that the results can be directly translated to other equivalent cases, such as $K^{-}$ and negative charges etc. Let us start with the factorial moment generating function for the true distribution, $G(\Zp,\Zq)$.
 Given the probability function $P(\Np,\qp) = \sum_{\qh} P(\Np,\qh) \delta_{\qp,\qh+\Np}$, the generating function is given by